 In this tutorial we present techniques for building valid and credible simulation models.
-Ideas to be discussed include the importance of a definitive problem formulation, discussions with subject-matter experts, interacting with the decision-maker on a regular basis, development of a written conceptual model, structured walk-through of the conceptual model, use of sensitivity analysis to determine important model factors, and comparison of model and system output data for an existing system (if any).
-Each idea will be illustrated by one or more real-world examples.
+Ideas to be discussed include the importance of a definitive problem formulation, discussions with subject-matter experts, interacting with the decision-maker on a regular basis, development of a written assumptions document, structured walk-through of the assumptions document, use of sensitivity analysis to determine important model factors, and comparison of model and system output data for an existing system (if any).
+Each idea will be illustrated by one or more realworld examples.
 We will also discuss the difficulty in using formal statistical techniques (e.g., confidence intervals) to validate simulation models.